telerik/document-processing-docs/libraries/radspreadprocessing/formats-and-conversion/data-table/using-data-table-format-provider.md

 ## Export

-__Example 3__ demonstrates how you can export an existing Worksheet to Datatable.
-In the snipped we are assuming that you already have a Workbook wit some data.
+Example 3 demonstrates how you can export an existing Worksheet to Datatable.
+In the snipped we are assuming that you already have a Workbook with some data.

 #### __[C#] Example 3: Export RadWorksheet to a DataTable __